tantdhvan/OCG/README.md

 `reproduce_all.py` runs the stages in this order:

-1. main GridWorld and allocation experiments;
+1. main GridWorld, allocation, and GridWorld scaling experiments;
-2. GridWorld scaling;
+2. Direct-CVX numerical references;
-3. Direct-CVX numerical references;
+3. Frank-Wolfe baseline;
-4. Frank-Wolfe baseline;
+4. allocation scaling;
-5. allocation scaling;
+5. per-instance gap-to-reference table and figure;
-6. per-instance gap-to-reference table and figure.
+6. completion message and handoff to `validate_outputs.py`.

 The complete run overwrites the CSV and figure files under `results/` and `figures/`.
 The run is deterministic for the fixed seeds, apart from small